is4n/servoctrl/README.md

 # servoctrl

-Arduino code for controlling servos with Blender's animation system.
+Arduino code for controlling servos with Blender's animation system (or anything that can spit out serial commands really).
 A Python script in blender generates serial commands and this reads them and sets the servos (using the stock Arduino servo lib).